Bus Accident

 Legal Help for Bus Accident Victims in Boca Raton, Fort Lauderdale, and Across Florida

 Bus accidents can cause severe injuries due to the size and weight of these vehicles, the lack of seatbelts, and the number of passengers involved.
 Whether you were injured as a bus passenger, pedestrian, or occupant of another vehicle, you may be entitled to compensation.
-At Lieberman Injury Law, we fight for bus accident victims and help them recover the damages they need for medical care, lost wages, and pain and suffering.
+At Your Injury Firm, we fight for bus accident victims and help them recover the damages they need for medical care, lost wages, and pain and suffering.

 Common Causes of Bus Accidents